XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants: Automating XOXO:

 \textbf{Shallow Exploration.} \alg begins by sampling a set $G^R \subset (G\cup G^{-1}) \setminus {e}$ of $R$ generators.
 For each $g \in G^R$, it computes and stores the model confidence $\alpha(g(c))$ in a $g$-$\alpha$ map $A$.
 If any atomic transformation causes a model failure, the transformed code snippet is returned.

 \textbf{Deep Greedy Composition.} If no atomic transformation succeeds, \alg uses the stored confidence values to greedily compose transformations.
-Starting with the identity transformation $\tilde{g} = e$, it iteratively composes $\tilde{g}$ with generators from $G^R$, prioritized in order of increasing confidence values in $A$.
-This implements a guided descent through $\mathcal{T}$ towards likely failure points.
-Moreover, the inverse transformations in the generating set ($G^{-1}$) allow \alg to revert any applied transformation along the greedy walk. \alg repeats these two phases, maintaining the confidence map $A$ across iterations until it finds an adversarial example or reaches the query limit. \alg implementation is detailed in~\autoref{app: implementation}.
+Starting with the identity transformation $\tilde{g} = e$, it iteratively composes $\tilde{g}$ with generators from $G^R$, prioritized in order of increasing confidence values in $A$, thereby effectively descending through $\mathcal{T}$ towards likely failure points.
+Moreover, the inverse transformations in the generating set ($G^{-1}$) allow \alg to revert any applied transformation along the greedy walk.